Gourab-Data-Titan/IPL-Auction-Data-Analysis/README.md

 🚨 Countdown to IPL Auction 2025! 🏏💰
 As we gear up for tomorrow's IPL auction, I can't help but reflect on an incredible journey analyzing IPL auction data from 2014 to 2024. 📊✨
-This deep dive into a decade of IPL auctions was a collaborative effort under the mentorship of Dr. Anil Jadhav and alongside my amazing colleagues Shouvik Kapat and Pranay Goswami.
-Together, we explored fascinating trends, decoded team strategies, and uncovered valuable insights that reveal the evolution of the IPL auction landscape.
+I explored fascinating trends, decoded team strategies, and uncovered valuable insights that reveal the evolution of the IPL auction landscape.
-Our analysis provided answers to key questions:
+Analysis provided answers to key questions:
 Which players commanded the highest bids over the years, and why?
 How have team compositions and bidding strategies shifted?
 What patterns have emerged in player performance versus their auction prices?